About us

 Karrie Liu

-Karrie is a Chartered Mathematician and Chartered Statistician, and the Founder and Director of Hypatia Analytics.
+Karrie is Inaugural Fellow, Academy for the Mathematical Sciences, seasonal data scientist specializing in healthcare analytics, and the Founder and Director of Hypatia Analytics.
 She works across healthcare, the public sector, and social impact, applying rigorous data strategy and advanced analytics to support high-stakes decision-making.